wp-plugins/simply-exclude/readme.txt

 3. New Help section to answer some of your questions.

 == Changelog ==

+= 2.0.6.3 =
+- Updated logic such that excluding posts for Archive will also automatically exclude post from Archive Widget.
+This way you don't get links showing from the widget that cause 404 errors.
+See support thread https://wordpress.org/support/topic/archive-month-shows-when-all-posts-in-month-are-excluded-giving-404-error

 = 2.0.6.2 =
 - Corrected reported issue related to undefined 'action' settings in the widget hooks.
 Thanks Arnold.